cbrainerd/isilon_stat_browser/README-dev.md

 # Release process

 **Note:**
-This process is used by repo owners to cut a release.
+This is a temporary manual process to be used by repo owners to cut a release until automated build/release is implemented.

 Once the master branch is in a state ready for a release, tag the current commit